tejasms03/TUM_ri/README.md

 model now completed, future work will involve implementing a similar reinforcement learning approach to enable the newly created robot to achieve stable and adaptive locomotion.
-The expected outcomes of this project include a fully functional quadruped robot capable of dynamic movement, validated through both simulation and real-world testing, and insights into the adaptability of reinforcement learning algorithms across different robotic platforms.
+The expected outcomes of this project include a fully functional quadruped and hexapod robot capable of dynamic movement, validated through both simulation and real-world testing, and insights into the adaptability of reinforcement learning algorithms across different robotic platforms.
+*note: this repo does not contain the final code as that belongs to the professors at TUM and isn't open source*